Canadian name: Given names in Quebec

-In French Canada, up until the late 1960s, children of Roman Catholic religion were given three names at birth (usually not hyphenated): the first, Marie or Joseph, usually indicated the gender of the child.
+In French Canada, up until the late 1960s, Catholic children often were given three names at birth (usually not hyphenated): the first, Marie or Joseph, were honorific in nature to honor the mother and legal father of Jesus.
 The second was usually the name of the godfather or godmother, while the third and last given name was the name used in everyday situations.
 Thus, a child prenamed Joseph Bruno Jean on his birth or baptismal certificate would indicate the baby was a boy, the godfather's first name was Bruno and that the child would be called Jean (and not Joseph) for all intents and purposes of everyday life.
 A real-life example of this naming convention was that of Canadian prime minister Jean Chrétien, who was born Joseph Jacques Jean Chrétien.

 Although it is still permitted to list multiple names on a birth certificate, it is uncommon for people to even be aware of their other given names, and the practice of using religious names became increasingly rarer after the Quiet Revolution as baptism ceremonies gradually became less common.
-The Quebec government officially recommends not using more than four given names.
+The Quebec government, prior to 2023, officially recommended not using more than four given names; since then, a hard limit of four given names applies.